 In the Czech Republic, the walks take place in Central Bohemia, in the protected landscape area Křivoklátsko and are guided by Chewie – an Open Forest Collective's member of a canine origin who holds extensive sensorial knowledge of the local forest landscape and provides a unique other-than-human perspective.
 Chewie’s sense of orientation and interests define what is worth exploring and his sensory capacities become key in the walk navigation.

-Some Open Forest walks have been guided by a set of More-than-Human Dérives, or drifts.
+Some Open Forest walks have been guided by a set of More-than-Human Dérives.
 Inspired by Situationists International’s artistic strategy with the same name, the dérives invite walkers to take an unplanned journey through a landscape, drop their everyday relations and let themselves be drawn by chance encounters.
-We've also designed a More-than-Human Dérive online portal that contains a set of drifting prompts to help guide the walkers in their explorations.
-The portal was developed in parallel with the Feral Map through three co-creative workshops with scientists, designers, artists, researchers, and policy actors from Melbourne.
+We've designed an online portal that contains a set of drifting prompts to help guide walkers in their explorations.

 Our recent drifting event, The Feral Drifting with Lonja Wetlands involved a 4-day performative investigation of multispecies relations and spatio-temporalities of care that shape the flow of life and death in Lonjsko Polje, the largest protected wetlands in Croatia.
 The processes and outcomes of our wetlands drift were shaped as Feral Fragments of Lonjsko Pojle – an audiovisual installation exhibited at the 18th International Architecture Exhibition – La Biennale di Venezia, as part of the Croatian Pavilion – Same as it Ever Was.